Coronavirus: Bay of Plenty Chinese restaurants struggle with customer drop off

-Bay of Plenty Chinese restaurants are having a tough time attracting patrons in the midst of the coronavirus outbreak overseas.
+Chinese restaurants in the Bay of Plenty are having a tough time attracting customers in the midst of the coronavirus outbreak overseas.

 READ MORE: